 - Oxford Latin Course Part I, published by Oxford University Press.
 ISBN 978-0195215502

 - Oxford Latin Course Part II, published by Oxford University Press.
 ISBN 978-0195212051

-Class meets three times a week, or twice per week for one hour and fifteen minutes.
+Class meets three times a week for 50-55 minutes, or twice per week for one hour and fifteen minutes.

 Class cap: 15 students.